The government, in partnership with the pensions industry, is to trial a new initiative designed...

 - These include the annual directors’ report, strategic report (unless the business qualifies for the small company exemption) and accounts, the annual confirmation statement, notice of changes to directors and secretaries and register of people with significant control.

 - The annual confirmation requires businesses to confirm that the information held by Companies House is correct at least once a year.
-This replaced the annual return from June 2016.
+(This replaced the annual return in 2016.)

 All companies have to file accounts with Companies House

-- A company is small if it satisfies any two of the following: a turnover no more than £10.2 million; a balance sheet no more than £5.1 million; 50 or fewer employees.
+- Further exemptions apply to micro-entities satisfying any two of the following: annual turnover of no more than £632,000; balance sheet assets no more than £316,000; 10 employees or fewer.

 - Directors are required to sign a declaration acknowledging their responsibilities with respect to accounting records and the accounts.